Snapchat/KeyDB-docs/docs/cluster-tutorial.md

 If you are using KeyDB 5, this is very easy to accomplish as we are helped by the KeyDB Cluster command line utility embedded into `keydb-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.

-For KeyDB version 3 or 4, there is the older tool called `redis-trib.rb` which is very similar.
-You can find it in the `src` directory of the KeyDB source code distribution.

-The first example, that is, the cluster creation, will be shown using both `keydb-cli` in KeyDB 5 and `redis-trib` in KeyDB 3 and 4.
-However all the next examples will only use `keydb-cli`, since as you can see the syntax is very similar, and you can trivially change one command line into the other by using `redis-trib.rb help` to get info about the old syntax. **Important:** note that you can use KeyDB 5 `keydb-cli` against KeyDB 4 clusters without issues if you wish.

 To create your cluster for KeyDB 5 with `keydb-cli` simply type:

     keydb-cli --cluster create 127.0.0.1:7000 127.0.0.1:7001 \
     127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005 \
     --cluster-replicas 1

-Using `redis-trib.rb` for KeyDB 4 or 3 type:

-    ./redis-trib.rb create --replicas 1 127.0.0.1:7000 127.0.0.1:7001 \
-    127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005

 The command used here is **create**, since we want to create a new cluster.
 The option `--cluster-replicas 1` means that we want a replica for every master created.
 The other arguments are the list of addresses of the instances I want to use to create the new cluster.

 Obviously the only setup with our requirements is to create a cluster with 3 masters and 3 replicas.